 A smile is one of the simplest gestures that we can make, but it can also be one of the biggest.
-A bright smile is considered a reflection of friendliness, honestly, happiness and health.
+A bright smile is considered a reflection of friendliness, honesty, happiness, and health.

 An attractive smile can be beneficial in social situations, help attract a partner and also make you more confident and outgoing.
 We are bombarded with pictures of celebrities flashing mega-watt grins, which unfortunately cause many people to feel self-conscious about their own smile.

 The enamel covering the teeth can become stained over time for a number of reasons.
 The fix for this is teeth whitening, which is considered to be one of the easiest and most economical ways of enhancing the appeal of your smile.

 White teeth are universally considered more youthful largely due to the fact that infant/first teeth are almost always whiter than their adult counterparts.

 Adult teeth can become stained or discolored over time due to: